Visit our newest sections, Vintage Diesel Miscellany and Union Pacific Gas Turbines

 A Brief History of the Chicago and North Western Line, a 20-page booklet published by the railroad in 1942.
 It includes pictures and specifications for the North Western’s steam locomotive fleet at the time, with a few early diesels including the “Overland Route” Streamliners.

-Images scanned from The Midland Story, a 48-page publicity booklet issued by the Chicago & Illinois Midland Railway around 1950.
-The booklet features pictures of railroad right of way, stations, facilities, rolling stock and locomotives, and a map.
+Images scanned from The Midland Story, a 48-page publicity booklet issued by the Chicago & Illinois Midland Railway around 1954.
+The booklet features pictures of railroad right of way, stations, facilities, rolling stock and locomotives; and a map.

 Images of historic and modern locomotives from the Chicago World’s Fair “A Century of Progress” Exposition of 1933-1934, most of them photographed by members of the family of Cecil A. Wickham of Michigan City, Indiana.

-More than 500 of my railroad images (including some by my brother) are presented in the NERAIL North American Railroad Photo Archive.
-Some are alternate views of subjects in this Rail Archive, but many are subjects that don’t fit here.
-This link takes you directly to my photos.
+More than 500 of my railroad images, with some by my brother, are presented in the North American Railroad Photo Archive.
+Some are alternate views of subjects in this Rail Archive, others are subjects that don’t fit here (many have since been added).
+This link goes directly to my photos.

 Some spare railroad paper items and a few other things I have for sale.
 Items include employees’ timetables, railroad maps (tubed and folded), magazines, miscellaneous booklets, pamphlets and other items.

 Our author site describes books and other items we have published or written, and includes our blog “Considered Opinion.”
-It also has links to our ministry and creative web sites.
+Also visit our ministry site, Laudemont Ministries, and our poetry magazine, WestWard Quarterly.